 Evora, Évora District, Portugal

-Children's physical literacy will be assessed using Movement Assessment Battery for Children and interviews.
-Movement ABC consists of 3 subtests that measure three different areas: Manual dexterity; Aiming and grasping; and Balance.
-Assessed using the Movement Assessment Battery for Children (total standardized score derived from manual dexterity, aiming and grasping, and balance).
+Motor competence, as an indicator of physical literacy, will be assessed using the Movement Assessment Battery for Children - Second Edition (MABC-2; age band 1).
+Movement ABC consists of 3 subtests that measure three different areas: manual dexterity; aiming and catching; and balance.
+Raw scores obtained in each task are converted into age-standardized scores according to the norms provided in the MABC-2 manual.
+The MABC-2 total standardized score is derived from the manual dexterity, aiming and catching, and balance domains.

 Time frame: 2 months